Ange Postecoglou: Celtic manager agrees terms in principle with Tottenham | Brendan Rodgers and Jesse Marsch in frame to replace him

 Sky Sports News reported last week that the Australian had emerged as the new leading candidate and that Spurs had been given permission to hold formal talks with him earlier on Monday.

-Celtic have already begun working on Postecoglou's potential successor, with Brendan Rodgers and Jesse Marsch two names in the frame.
+Celtic have already begun working on Postecoglou's potential successor, with Brendan Rodgers, Jesse Marsch and Enzo Maresca - one of Pep Guardiola's coaches at Man City - being considered.

 Rodgers was Celtic manager for two and a half seasons between 2016 and February 2019, where he left the Bhoys mid-campaign to take over at Leicester.